metaperl/binary-martingale/README.md

 Aim for a profit of 2 dollar with each bet

+    [~/prg/binary-martingale]$ ./main.py --step-reward .77

+Assume Markets World will pay a 75% profit on a won wager.

-    [~/prg/binary-martingale]$ ./main.py --live
+    [~/prg/binary-martingale]$ ./main.py --show-sequence

-Trade on the live account instead of the demo account
+Show the martingale sequence that will be used for betting.

 # Disclaimer